Creating a local cluster on an Outpost

 ,apt-get

-in the Amazon Command Line Interface User Guide.
-The Amazon CLI version installed in the Amazon CloudShell may also be several versions behind the latest version.
+, or Homebrew for macOS are often several versions behind the latest version of the Amazon CLI.
+To install the latest version, see Installing and Quick configuration with aws configure in the Amazon Command Line Interface User Guide.
+The Amazon CLI version that is installed in Amazon CloudShell might also be several versions behind the latest version.
 To update it, see Installing Amazon CLI to your home directory in the Amazon CloudShell User Guide. -

-An IAM principal with permissions to
+An IAM principal (user or role) with permissions to

 create